vikbert/taskr/website/src/docs/installation.md

 ::: warning Community Maintained

-These installation methods are maintained by the community and may not always be up-to-date with the latest Task version.
-The Task team does not directly control these packages.
+These installation methods are maintained by the community and may not always be up-to-date with the latest Taskr version.
+The Taskr team does not directly control these packages.

 :::